FasterXML/jackson-datatype-jsr310/README.md

 ## Summary

-All JSR310 types are serialized as numbers (integers or decimals as appropriate) if the [SerializationFeature#WRITE_DATES_AS_TIMESTAMPS](http://fasterxml.github.com/jackson-databind/javadoc/2.2.0/com/fasterxml/jackson/databind/SerializationFeature.html#WRITE_DATES_AS_TIMESTAMPS) feature is enabled, and otherwise are serialized in standard [ISO-8601](http://en.wikipedia.org/wiki/ISO_8601) string representation.
+Most JSR310 types are serialized as numbers (integers or decimals as appropriate) if the [SerializationFeature#WRITE_DATES_AS_TIMESTAMPS](http://fasterxml.github.com/jackson-databind/javadoc/2.2.0/com/fasterxml/jackson/databind/SerializationFeature.html#WRITE_DATES_AS_TIMESTAMPS) feature is enabled, and otherwise are serialized in standard [ISO-8601](http://en.wikipedia.org/wiki/ISO_8601) string representation.
 ISO-8601 specifies formats for representing offset dates and times, zoned dates and times,